domkris/AuthDemo/README.md

   }
 ```
 IAuditableEntity interface is part of the Audit functionality.<br>
-On each DELETE, UPDATE, CREATE of an entity in DB it will update the corresponding properties of a class that implements IAuditableEntity.<br>
+On each DELETE, UPDATE or CREATE of an entity in DB, it will update the corresponding properties of a class that implements IAuditableEntity.<br>
-Each change of object that implements IAuditableEntity will generate AuditLogs in DB. <br>
+Each change of object that implements IAuditableEntity will generate audit Logs in DB. <br>

  <br>
 <!--END IAuditableEntity ------------------------------------------------------------------------------------------------------------------------------->